zam-5/SerialCLI/README.md

 ## About

 a_sh, short for arduino_shell, is a WIP Arduino library that allows user to create custom commands in an Arduino sketch, which can be executed via serial communication.
-For the most integrated experience, use the [a_sh CLI](https://github.com/zam-5/a_sh-CLI).
+For the most integrated experience, use the [a_sh CLI](https://github.com/zam-5/a_sh-CLI) (WIP).

 ## Installation